Posterior Tibial Tendon Dysfunction

 - Calcaneocuboid Joint: the joint between the heel bone and the outside foot bone

 - Posterior Tibial Tendon: the tendon on the inside of the arch

 What is Posterior Tibial Tendon Dysfunction?

 The posterior tibial tendon serves as one of the major supporting structures of the foot, helping it to function while walking.
 Posterior tibial tendon dysfunction (PTTD) is a condition caused by changes in the tendon, impairing its ability to support the arch.
 This results in flattening of the foot.

 PTTD is often called “adult acquired flatfoot” because it is the most common type of flatfoot developed during adulthood.
 Although this condition typically occurs in only one foot, some people may develop it in both feet.
 PTTD is usually progressive, which means it will keep getting worse, especially if it isn’t treated early.

-What Causes Posterior Tibial Tendon Dysfunction?
+Causes Of Posterior Tibial Tendon Dysfunction

 Overuse of the posterior tibial tendon is often the cause of PTTD.
 In fact, the symptoms usually occur after activities that involve the tendon, such as running, walking, hiking, or climbing stairs.
 A foot that already has a low or flattened arch is susceptible to damage of the tendon.
 Some patients that are born with an extra bone on the inside of their arch called an Accessory Navicular bone or Os Tibiale Externum, are more susceptible to tendon damage and pain.